agungTuanany/Javascript-data-structure-and-algorithm/chapter-4-data-structures-arrays/README.md

-If underneath the hood JavaScript and our machine only created _four_ blocks of memory (shelf's) for this array, and we _add another letter_ underneath the hood because this a dynamic array, it's going tho loop over these items, copy them and move it to a different location with now _eight_ blocks of space (it usually doubles the space); So that we can keep adding after letter `e`, like empty space.
+If underneath the hood JavaScript and our machine only created _four_ blocks of memory (shelf's) for this array, and we _add another letter_ underneath the hood because this is a dynamic array, it's going tho loop over these items, copy them and move it to a different location with now _eight_ blocks of space (it usually doubles the space); So that we can keep adding after letter `e`, like empty space.